-NYFA may take emergency action to place a student on a procedural hold pending a final decision on whether the student will be involuntarily withdrawn, in situations in which (a) there is imminent danger of serious physical harm to the student or others, (b) there is imminent danger of significant property damage, (c) the student is unable or unwilling to meet with the Dean of Students or designee, (d) the student refuses to complete the mandatory evaluation, or (e) the Dean of Students or designee determines such other exceptional circumstances exist that a procedural hold is warranted.
+NYFA may take emergency action to place a student on a procedural hold pending a final decision on whether the student will be involuntarily withdrawn, in situations in which (a) there is imminent danger of serious physical harm to the student or others, (b) there is imminent danger of significant property damage, (c) the student is unable or unwilling to meet with the Dean of Students (NY, LA), Dean of Campus (SB) or designee, (d) the student refuses to complete the mandatory evaluation, or (e) the Dean of Students (NY, LA), Dean of Campus (SB) or designee determines such other exceptional circumstances exist that a procedural hold is warranted.
 In the event emergency action is taken to place the student on a procedural hold, the student shall be given notice of the procedural hold and an initial opportunity to address the circumstances on which the procedural hold is based.
 A procedural hold prevents the student from attending any NYFA-related event, including classes, and may prevent the student from being on NYFA premises.

-CONDITIONS FOR RE-ENROLLMENT
+CONDITIONS FOR READMISSION

-Because this Involuntary Withdrawal Policy applies to cases in which there is a concern about the safety of the student or others, the Dean of Students or designee may require a student who has been involuntarily withdrawn under this Policy to be re-evaluated before the student is readmitted in order to assure that the student presents no direct threat to self or others.
+Because this Involuntary Withdrawal Policy applies to cases in which there is a concern about the safety of the student or others, the Dean of Students (NY, LA), Dean of Campus (SB) or designee may require a student who has been involuntarily withdrawn under this Policy to be reevaluated before the student is readmitted in order to assure that the student presents no direct threat to self or others.